 Urinary tract infections are the most common type of bacterial infection diagnosed today with more than half of the women experiencing at least one issue of UTI during their lifetime.
 But there are plenty of ways one can help to prevent UTIs from developing in the first place.

 Proven methods to reduce urinary tract infections

 Some things which have proven to be effective includes:

-- Urinate after the intercourse: Vaginal intercourse can make the bacteria develop from the genital area and anus into the bladder.
-Urinating afterwards the sex can flush your system and reduce the risk that those bacteria will multiply and will cause urinary tract infections.
+- Urinate after intercourse: Vaginal intercourse can make the bacteria develop from the genital area and anus into the bladder.
+Urinating afterward the sex can flush your system and reduce the risk that those bacteria will multiply and will cause urinary tract infections.

-- Use a lubricant: Friction during the intercourse can irritate the urethra which introduces bacteria which cause the urinary tract infections.
+- Use a lubricant: Friction during intercourse can irritate the urethra which introduces bacteria that cause urinary tract infections.
 Using a small amount of lubricant during sex can help to reduce the friction and risk of infection.

 - Avoid the products which irritate the urethra: Feminine deodorant sprays, bubble bath liquids, bath oils can be the reason for irritation in urethra and vagina which increase the odds of infection.

 - Avoid spermicides: If you are prone to recurrent UTIs, consider changing your birth control.
 Spermicides containing types of contraception can contribute to bacterial growth and it kills the good bacteria which is present in the genital area that works to protects from UTIs.